 Should You Fight A Traffic Ticket In Court?

 South Carolina collected $6.2 million in traffic ticket fines and fees in 2018, according to the S.C.
 Criminal Justice Academy.
 For many drivers, receiving a traffic ticket simply means dropping a check in the mail or showing up to court to try to get the fine reduced.
 But there is a better answer.
-For drivers who don’t want to deal with the repercussions of having points on their driving record or feel their ticket was unwarranted, hiring a traffic violation lawyer makes sense.
+For drivers who don’t want to deal with the repercussions of having points on their driving record or feel their ticket was unwarranted, hiring a traffic violation and car accident lawyer makes sense.

 Whether you’re fighting a violation associated with a motor vehicle accident or it’s a simple moving violation, understand traffic laws can be difficult.
 Considering a Pawleys Island lawyer to represent you in court can be helpful.
 Avoiding points on your record, an increase in insurance premiums, or even jail time as the results of a crash or violation is more likely with a skilled attorney on your side.